-New York Cares' teen programming provides low-income and underserved high school students the support they need to prepare for college.
-Become a Sophomore Skills tutor this spring, and help students get a jump-start on making their dreams a reality!
+New York Cares’ Teen Education Programs provide low-income and underserved high school students with the support they need to prepare for college.
+Become a Sophomore Skills tutor this spring and help students build vital skills for the future!

 The SAT remains one of the major gateways to college, but many students lack the fundamental academic skills to tackle the test.
-The Sophomore Skills program is designed to provide intensive tutoring in math, reading and writing, which will help students not only excel on the SAT, but also on Regents exams and in their core classes.
-This year, over 150 volunteers at 10 schools and community centers will empower more than 300 students to improve their chances of getting into the college of their choice.
+The Sophomore Skills program provides intensive tutoring in math, reading, and writing, helping students excel on the PSAT, SAT, Regents exams, and in their core classes.
+This year, 150 volunteers at 15 schools and community centers will empower over 390 students gain the skills need to get into the college of their choice.

 During the spring semester, volunteers work with sophomores who are planning to take the SAT in their junior year.
-Volunteers have the option to tutor either math or reading and writing, and commit to tutoring once a week from late February through May.
-Volunteers new to the program must attend a 2-hour tutoring strategies training at the New York Cares office.
-Click here to sign up for training today.
-For more information, please email email@example.com.
+Volunteers have the option to tutor either math or reading and writing.
+Anyone new to the program must attend a 2-hour tutoring strategies training at the New York Cares office before the first session.

 Sophomore Skills runs weekly from late February through May on weekday evenings (usually from 6:30 to 8:00 p.m.) and Saturdays (usually from 10:00 a.m. to 11:30 a.m.) at 15 locations throughout the city.
 After training, you will be able to choose your time, day, and location.